michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 - n: failure to act with the prudence that a reasonable person would exercise under the same circumstances
 - n: the trait of neglecting responsibilities and lacking concern
 ### Family
+- negligence: negligences+
-negligence: negligences+;negligent: negligence, negligenter, negligently
+- negligent: negligence, negligenter, negligently
 ### Examples
 - Police are questioning him in connection with negligence.
 - The evidence showed ordinary negligence, a prosecutor’s letter said, but not “an aggravated kind of negligence or carelessness” required to file felony charges.